foam-framework/foam/tutorial/todo/3-wiring.md

 So what's going on with this new model?

-- It extends `foam.browser.u2.BrowserView`, which you may recognize from the query parameters we passed to `index.html` earlier.
-This is the central view that defines the default look of the browser.
-We're only extending it slightly, overriding its `data` property.
+- It extends `foam.browser.u2.BrowserController`, which you may recognize from the query parameters we passed to `index.html` earlier.
+This is the central view that sets up the Browser.
+We're only extending it slightly, overriding its `model` property.
 - We specify `requires`.
 FOAM models can depend on other models.
-Here we require our `Todo` model, as well as `foam.browser.BrowserConfigU2`, which is how we configure the Browser. `BrowserConfigU2` has many properties, but they have sane defaults; we need only set the `model` to get the browser working.
-- We define a property called `data`.
-All FOAM views, including our submodel of `BrowserView`, have a `data` property, which contains the object they're showing to the user.
+Here we require our `Todo` model.
+- `BrowserController` has a property called `model`, which we previously set using a URL parameter.
+Here we're overriding that property to customize it.
-- This `data` property has a `factory` function.
-Factories are run when a new instance is created and no value for that property was passed in.
-Whatever value the `factory()` returns becomes the value of the property.
+    - Our `model` property has a `factory` function.
+Factories are run when a new instance (of `TodoApp`) is created and no value for that property was passed in.
+Whatever value the `factory()` returns becomes the value of the `model` property.
-- Our `factory` shows how to actually make instances of models:
-  <br/>`SomeModel.create({ key: value, ... })`.
-We don't use `new` because there's a
-  lot of extra legwork going on behind the scenes in `create` &ndash; like calling `factory` functions.
-- This also shows how our "required" models are accessed: they are available as `this.ModelName`.
-Therefore we have `this.BrowserConfigU2` and `this.Todo`.
+    - Our `factory` returns `this.Todo`.
+When we "require" a model with `requires`, it gets attached to `this` as `this.Todo`.

-That's a lot of details in a small snippet of code!
-But we haven't actually improved the app at all.
-We've just moved our wiring from the URL parameters to this `TodoApp` model.
+We haven't actually improved the app at all.
+We just moved our wiring from the `model=com.todo.model.Todo` URL parameter to this `TodoApp` model.

 ## A few quick improvements